 What is metabolic syndrome?Metabolic syndrome is a cluster of metabolic disorders.
 When a patient presents with these conditions together, the chances for future cardiovascular disease is greater than any one factor presenting alone.

 For example, high blood pressure alone is a serious condition, but when a patient has high blood pressure along with high fasting glucose levels and abdominal obesity, this patient may be diagnosed with metabolic syndrome.
 There is a greater chance this patient will have cardiovascular problems because of the combination of risk factors.

 Metabolic syndrome occurs when a person has three or more of the following measurements:

-- Abdominal obesity (Waist circumference of 40 inches or above in men, and 35 inches or above in women)
+- Abdominal obesity (Waist circumference of greater than 40 inches in men, and greater than 35 inches in women)

 - Triglyceride level of 150 milligrams per deciliter of blood (mg/dL) or greater